How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 Next, you can choose the type of cloud infrastructure you want to use, and the size and location of the server.

-When you’re done, click Launch Server at the bottom of the page to create your first server and WordPress site with Cloudways.
+When you’re done, click Launch Now at the bottom of the page to create your first server and WordPress site with Cloudways.

 The server sizes may seem a bit small to you, but a little bit goes a long way.
 A server with one gigabyte of RAM and one core processor should comfortably provide you with about 50,000 to 60,000 visitors per month.

-Once you have launched your server, you should be redirected to the Applications page where you can view your new server on the list.
+Once you have launched your server, you should be redirected to a screen where you can view your new server on the list.
 Once it has finished being created, you can click on it to view more options.

 Your applications (or in this case, WordPress sites) can be organized into projects so they’re easier to find and manage.